 As your symptoms settle, a personalised flexibility and strengthening program can then be introduced to ensure a complete and long lasting recovery.

 As your condition improves, our Physio's may also advise you to pursue other activities that will specifically help your condition – thus taking the ‘guess work’ out of what to do next?
-These other prescribed activities may include such things as: yoga, pilates, and gym ball exercises.
+These other prescribed activities may include such things as: strength training, yoga, pilates, swimming, and gym ball exercises.
 Or, if more suitable, a home based exercise program can be designed for your individual problem.

 Often people find the hardest thing about dealing with back pain is understanding the actual cause of their problem so that they can then do something about it (like exercise), to help themselves.
-This is where Physiotherapy is important.
+This is where Physiotherapy is vitally important.

 Rather than just taking painkillers, or choosing other remedies, or exercises "to see if it helps", a physiotherapist will be able to accurately diagnose your condition, treat it – to quickly relieve symptoms, and specifically design a suitable exercise program, to set you on the road to complete recovery.